DBCDK/duckboot/README.md

 To start ti the application in development mode run `npm run start`

 #deploy
 run `npm run build`.
-Frontend Application is added to the deploy folder.
+Frontend Application is added to the build folder.

 # Start application
 start the application with `node src/server/index.js`

 # Proxy services
-Setup proxy services in /proxy.json
+Setup proxy services in /services.json
+- name: 'Display name on the button'
+- proxy: 'The internal proxy url'
+- url: 'the url of the service'
+- method: 'http method for calling the service.
+Defaults to post'

 # Recommender buttons
 Setup recommender buttons in deploy/settings.json